 Over two intense days, youth participants represented a fictional Indigenous Nation, the Yukon Government, and the Government of Canada as they negotiated a Wildlife Management Plan.
 Participants were assisted by an esteemed lineup of treaty experts, including Robin Bradasch, Frank Dragon, Tamara Fast, Lisa Hutton, Dave Joe, and Dr. John B. Zoe.

-Participant Lenita Alatini spoke to Yukon News and the Midday Cafe CBC radio show about what she learned at the event, while many participants took part in the subsequent LCAC National Conference.
+Participant Lenita Alatini spoke to Yukon News and the Midday Cafe CBC radio show about what she learned at the event, while many of the participants took part in the subsequent LCAC National Conference.

 The Nunavut Sivuniksavut (NS) Treaty Simulation in February 2023 saw Inuit youth develop their knowledge of the Nunavut Agreement as they negotiated a Wildlife Management Agreement.